-Our school will support a learning environment that embraces a research based education model that will enable students to reach their academic potential and will provide the community and families with opportunities to participate that will only strengthen the learning environment at the school.
+The learning environment in our school will support student achievement through the delivery of an academic model that provides personalized guidance and values collaboration with community and families.
 The core model of the school, developed by the EMO, is based on 35 years of research by Robert Marzano and has proven effectiveness in the schools managed by the EMO.
 The education model, shown below, follows six fundamental components:

-Component 1:Baseline Assessment and Data
+Component 1: Baseline Assessment and Data